 We lease space under non-cancellable operating leases for our offices and data centers.
 Our office leases typically include rent free periods and rent escalation periods, and may also include leasehold improvement incentives.
 Leases for data centers may also include rent free periods and rent escalation periods.
-Our leases typically do not include residual value guarantees.
 Both office and data center leases may contain both lease components (rent) and non-lease components (maintenance, electrical costs, and other service charges).
 Non-lease components are accounted for separately.

-Both office and data center leases typically contain options to renew, and/or early terminate the lease.
-Options have been included in the lease term if management has determined it is reasonably certain that they will be exercised.
+Our leases typically contain options to renew, and/or early terminate the lease.
+Options have been included in the lease term if management has determined it is reasonably certain that they will be exercised, at lease commencement.